thepoopooman652/aboutblankpage/README.md

 # aboutblankpage
-This opens an about blank page using the URL that is input, this is currently still being tested and worked on
+This opens an about:blank page using the URL that is input for an embed, currently broken